Machine-Earning/augmented-population-based-training/README.md

-# ml-paper-project
-repo for ml term paper project
+# Augmented Population Based Training

 This is an implementation of augmented population-based training.
 The necessary files are the following
     main.py            (main file with options)